 The Professional Standards Authority (the Authority) has published its annual performance review of the General Dental Council.
-The GDC’s register covers over 113,000 dental professionals practising in the UK.
+We review each of the statutory health and social care regulators each year to assess whether they are meeting our Standards of Good Regulation.
+At the time of assessment, the GDC’s register covers over 114,000 dental professionals practising in the UK.

 We have assessed the GDC’s performance against our Standards of Good Regulation.
-For this review period, the GDC has met 22 out of 24 of the Standards.
-The Standards that have not been met have both been in respect of its performance of its fitness to practise function.
+For this review period, the GDC has met 16 out of 18 of the Standards.
+The judgements we make against each Standard incorporate a range of evidence to form an overall picture of performance.
+Meeting a Standard means that, based on the information we have reviewed, we are satisfied that a regulator is performing well in that area.
+The Standards that have not been met are both in respect of the GDC’s performance in its fitness to practise function.

-The first Standard (Standard 6 for Fitness to Practise) relates to the timeliness of dealing with these cases.
-The GDC also failed to meet this Standard last year.
-Whilst the GDC has made some improvements, its performance in this area as a whole has been mixed and its overall timeframe for concluding cases remains at the high end of the regulators that we oversee.
+The first Standard that has not been met (Standard 15 for Fitness to Practise) includes the timeliness of dealing with fitness to practise cases.
+Whilst the GDC has made some improvements in this area, its performance has been mixed and its overall timeframe for concluding cases remains at the high end of the regulators that we oversee.

-More information about how we reached our decision is set out in our Performance Review - GDC 2018/19 or read a summary in our snapshot.
+More information about how we reached our decision is set out in our Performance Review - GDC 2019/20 and through a summary in our snapshot.

 Professional Standards Authority for Health and Social Care